Home » Automobile engg » 5 Types of Suspension Springs Used In Automobile Vehicles

 Quarter-elliptical Spring

 Quarter-elliptical springs were used in old small cars, like Chrysler cars.
-This type of spring consists only a quarter portion of the full elliptical spring and fitted with the frame by the bolt.
+This type of spring consists of only a quarter portion of the full elliptical spring and is fitted with the frame by the bolt.

-1.3 Three quarter elliptical Spring
+1.3 Three-quarter elliptical Spring

 Three quarter elliptical Spring